The Federal Reserve System, Its Four Functions, and How It All Works

 3. How It Maintains the Stability of the Financial System

 The Federal Reserve worked closely with the Treasury Department to prevent global financial collapse during the financial crisis of 2008.
-It created many new tools, including the Term Auction Facility, the Money Market Investor Lending Facility and Quantitative Easing.
-For a blow-by-blow description of everything that happened while it was going on, see Federal Intervention in the 2007 Banking Crisis.
+It created many new tools, including the Term Auction Facility, the Money Market Investor Lending Facility, and Quantitative Easing.
+For a blow-by-blow description of everything that happened while it was going on, the article discussing federal intervention in the 2007 banking crisis gives a clear account.

 Two decades earlier, the Federal Reserve intervened in the Long Term Capital Management Crisis.
 Federal Reserve actions worsened the Great Depression of 1929 by tightening the money supply to defend the gold standard.